jmwingenroth/WQ_LSTM/data query/documentation.md

 ### Discharge

 Data coverage for discharge was very good: only 9 missing days between 2010-01-01 and 2021-06-04 for all 9 sites combined.
 Gaps were all only 1-2 days long.
 These were filled with simple linear interpolation using `baytrends` ([documentation](https://www.rdocumentation.org/packages/baytrends/versions/2.0.5/topics/fillMissing)).
-A column named "discharge_interp" was added to flag interpolated values ("linear").
+A column named ``"discharge_interp"`` was added to flag interpolated values (``"linear"``).

 ### Water Temperature

 Water temperature had many more gaps, some of which were several months in length. __We will need to revisit how to fill these gaps__, but for now, I filled 7-day-or-shorter gaps with linear interpolation.
-Once again a flag column ("water_temp_interp") was added to mark these interpolated values.
-Longer gaps were filled day-wise with the average of all values collected at that site on that day of the year ("seasonal").
-These two measures combined filled all gaps, though it should be noted that it filled all the way from 2010 to the first measured value with a repeating seasonal pattern.
+Once again a flag column (``"water_temp_interp"``) was added to mark these interpolated values.
+Longer gaps were filled day-wise with the average of all values collected at that site on that day of the year (``"seasonal"``).
+These two measures together filled all gaps, though it should be noted that they filled all the way from 2010 to the first measured value with a repeating seasonal pattern.

-## GHCND Site Selection
+## GHCND Site Selection and Data Query

-All GHCND stations with data collected before 2010 and after 2019 for one or more variables of interest (listed below) were considered eligible.
-For each of the 9 NWIS sites, a list of all GHCND sites within an ellipse (Δlat^2 + Δlon^2 < 0.1) was formed.
+For each of the 9 NWIS sites, a list of all GHCND sites collecting one or more variables of interest (listed below) within a geographic projected ellipse (Δlat^2 + Δlon^2 < 0.2) was formed and the approximate distance (km) to the corresponding NWIS site was calculated.
+Data were pulled from all of these sites from 2010-01-01 to near the present (currently results in a little over half a million GHCND site x day rows).

 ### Meteorological variables (and GHCND abbreviations)